chargl/comfyui-docker/README.md

 ComfyUI requires a specific folder structure under models, with files such as `checkpoints` and `configs`.
 To quickly set this up, you can use the provided Python script `download.py`.

+You will also need to download the actual models yourself

 ### Running the script:
 - You can run the script on your local machine if you have Python and the requests library installed.
 - Alternatively, you can run the script directly inside the container.